dryu99/boonwegig-pub/README.md

 - [ ] maybe worth making custom errors for chatgpt invalid parsing cases (we can store these in the cache too?)
 - [ ] double check that when we get a date col from the db, the js date object we get is UTC-ified or at least knows about the timezone (im worried that the physical location of the server the db lives on will affect the date that's queried)
 - [ ] lol a lot of instagram names still aren't great, might need to do things manually
+- [ ] look into the datadog logging for backend you did or wahtever it was called

 ##  Frontend TODOs
 - [ ] create an About page